Digital Healthcare and Healthy Living 2030 Task Force

 John JeansChairman, EM Imaging; Chairman, UK Biocentre; Non-Executive Director, ProMetic Pharma SMT Ltd.; Adviser to the Prime Minister, Medical Technologies

-John is Chairman at EM Imaging and at UK Biocentre as well as being Non-Executive Director at ProMetic Pharma SMT Ltd. Prior to this, he was he was Chief Operating Officer and Deputy Chief Executive of MRC.
+John is Chairman at EM Imaging and at UK Biocentre as well as being Non-Executive Director at ProMetic Pharma SMT Ltd. Prior to this, he was Chief Operating Officer and Deputy Chief Executive of MRC.
 His career in the international healthcare industry spans a number of companies including Smith & Nephew, Bristol Myers, Johnson & Johnson and Amersham plc.
 Mr. Jeans’ experience ranges from medical devices and pharmaceuticals to in vivo and in vitro diagnostics encompassing research, product development, manufacturing and commercialisation.
 He has served on various Government and clinical bodies, including the Co-Chairmanship of a Ministerial Committee on Medical Technologies.

 Beverley BryantDirector of Digital Transformation, NHS Digital, NHS England